Commercial Property Cap Rate Calculator

 What is a Cap Rate?

 The capitalization rate, or cap rate, is a fundamental metric used to determine the potential rate of return on a commercial real estate investment property.
 It represents the ratio of a property's net operating income (NOI) to its current market value.
 In simpler terms, it shows how much income a property generates relative to its price.
 A higher cap rate generally indicates a higher potential return, while a lower cap rate suggests a lower potential return.
-However, it's crucial to remember that cap rates alone shouldn't dictate investment decisions; they should be considered alongside other crucial factors.
+Still, it's crucial to remember that cap rates alone shouldn't dictate investment decisions; they should be considered alongside other crucial factors.

 How is a Cap Rate Calculated?